argorar/WebMConverter/README.md

 ### Crop

-Crop what is just important for you, you can see in real time the new resolution also you can set the exact size that you want.
-Just move the edges with the mouse or use the keys to select the area.
+Crop what is just important for you, you can see in real time the new resolution also you can set the exact size that you want or set an aspect ratio like 16:9, 9:16 and more under *Set dimensions*.
+Just move the edges with the mouse or use the keyboard.
 * ```Row keys``` to move
 * ```Shift + Row keys``` to move faster
 * ```Alt + Row Keys``` to increase/decrease the size
-* ```Ctrl + Right or Left``` to change preview
+* ```Ctrl + Row Keys``` to resize keeping aspect ratio
-* You can use mouse wheel over time line
+* You can use mouse wheel over time line to change of frame

 ![crop](img/crop.JPG)